Do you have a job, a car, and a couch?

 - Keep the balls of your feet on the ground, with toes pointed outward.

-Modified Version: Similar to the butterfly stretch, you’ll start sitting in a chair with your feet up on a chair with your knees splayed outward.
+Beginner Version: Similar to the butterfly stretch, you’ll start sitting in a chair with your feet up on a chair with your knees splayed outward.
 This time, though, your feet won’t be touching, and you’ll focus on leaning backward so that you can open your groins as much as possible.

 5. Kneeling Lunge Stretch